 - Candles (with or without wicks), candle/wax melt warmers and incense;

 - Halogen lamps, lava lamps and incandescent bulbs.
-Permitted lamps are those using low heat emitting light bulbs, compact fluorescent lighting (CFL) or light emitting diode (LED) lighting;
+Permitted lamps are those using low heat emitting light bulbs, compact fluorescent lighting (CFL) or light-emitting diode (LED) lighting;

 - Combustible materials, including charcoal and lighter fluid, may not be stored or utilized inside residence halls.
 Barbecuing is permitted only in designated outdoor areas.
 No barbecue grills may be stored in residence hall rooms, apartments, patios or balconies.

-- Devices or other equipment intended for the moving of persons medically issued, including but not limited to Segways and self-balancing scooters, must be approved by Student Disability Services.
+- Devices or other equipment intended for the moving of persons medically issued, including but not limited to Segways and self-balancing scooters, must be approved by Student Accessibility Services.
 Approved medical devices or equipment must adhere to a respectable and reasonable speed limit when operated indoors.
 Skateboards, bicycles and approved medical devices or equipment may be stored in rooms as long as a clear exit emergency path is maintained.
 Bicycles must be registered with Campus Safety and should be stored in bike racks/storage areas when stored outside.
 Skateboards and bicycles are not permitted for use indoors.

 - Motorcycles, motor scooters, mopeds and other fuel or electric-powered vehicles are prohibited in residence halls (unless approved as a medical device), and must be parked in accordance with University parking regulations;